-A weeder is simply a tool for pulling weeds from the soil, ideally with their roots intact.
-There is a wide array of different basic models but most have a sharp head or “blade” which surrounds the crown of the plant.
-Leverage is then applied to pull it out of the ground. .
+A weeder is simply a tool for pulling weeds from patios, flowerbeds, and lawns, ideally with their roots intact.
+There’s a range of basic models but most have a sharp head or “blade” which surrounds the crown of the plant.
+Leverage is then applied to pull it out of the ground.

-There are lots of different types of weeders.
-Even for gardening tools, where there’s always a few variants, weeders are in a category of their own.
-Here’s a quick rundown….
+There are many different types of weeders.
+And even for gardening tools, where there’s always variants, weeders are in a category of their own.

 - Scratch weeder – This type of weeder resembles a long, uncurved, two-pronged fork, similar to a carving utensil.
 The fork is inserted at an angle at the base of the plant and the handle is forced down to push the weed out.
 You can also find “weed trowels” that work on the same principle.

-- Dandelion weeder – These are similar in design to forked weeders, but have a curved “stem” to provide extra purchase.
-The head is meant to be “dug in” around the crown of the weed and the curved stem provides leverage with which to force it out.
+- Dandelion weeder – These are similar in design to forked weeders, but have a curved “stem” to give extra leverage.
+The head is “dug in” around the crown of the weed and the curved stem provides purchase with which to force it out.